 What will Conveners do as part of the cohort?

-Convening organizations will organize programs that customize RTT’s road-tested toolkit to:
+Convening organizations will organize online programs that customize RTT’s road-tested toolkit to:

 Foster communication where there is currently avoidance or tension, enabling stakeholders to talk openly about Israel or other charged issues without judgment or pressure to conform to any given views